keithsaver/dqn_learning_rates/README.md

 I based my implementation of DQN on a couple other implementations: https://github.com/gsurma/cartpole/blob/master/cartpole.py, https://github.com/keon/deep-q-learning.
 Some of the changes were made to improve the ability of the network to train on some of the more complex environments.

 Cartpole-v1, Acrobot-v1, and SpaceInvaders-ram-v0 were selected as the testing environments as they provide varied levels of complexity in which to test the DQN.
+Cartpole is the simplest environment, with acrobot being slightly more difficult, and space invaders being the most complex.

+Three learning rates (0.001, 0.003, and 0.005) were tested for each of the three environments, for a total of 9 runs.
+Each run consists of 500 episodes (playing the game until a loss occurs).
+The score for each episode is tracked.

+## Results